mscsf25m003-commits/deep-reinforcement-learning-project/README.md

 | Total training steps | ~500,000 |
 | **Result** | **0% win rate** |

-**💡 My Insight:** I chose SAC because I thought its replay buffer and frequent updates would help the bodyguard learn faster.
+**My Insight:** I chose SAC because I thought its replay buffer and frequent updates would help the bodyguard learn faster.
 But SAC is designed for maximum exploration — it wants to try different actions, not commit to a straight chase.The bodyguard explores random directions.

 ---

-## ⚔️ Experiment 7: Full Pipeline — 2.15 Million Steps
+##  Experiment 7: Full Pipeline — 2.15 Million Steps

 | Phase | What Happened | Steps |
 |-------|--------------|-------|